 1. Walk before one can run

-There is nothing wrong with starting where you can, and in this case, where you want to learn how to start running when you’re out of shape, I would advise you to start small.
+There is nothing wrong with starting where you can, and in this case, where you want to learn how to start running when out of shape, I would advise you to start small.

 Fitness is a journey.
 There’s no need for you to rush into running when your body isn’t yet ready or push yourself to a point where you may injure or burn yourself out.